What is the best way to start creating a budget?

-To get started you can download a free budgeting spreadsheet which will help you calculate how much you spend each month and compare it to your current income.
+To get started you can download a free budgeting spreadsheet template which will help you calculate how much you spend each month and compare it to your current income.

 It’s too bad most of us never learned this in school and had to figure it out on our own – so here is the lesson that we should have learned in 5th grade: